-4 hours Pre- or co-requisite SOCW 511 and Admission to the Social Work Program
+4 hours Pre- or co-requisite SOCW 511 and admission to the MSW program

-Provides students will the theoretical framework for generalist social work practice.
+This course provides students with the theoretical framework for generalist social work practice.
 Topics include the establishment of relationship, assessment, contracts, intervention, and utilization of resources, social work values, and ethics.
-Work with individuals and families, primarily the micro and meso dimensions of social work practice, are emphasized.
+Work with individuals and families, primarily the micro and mezzo dimensions of social work practice, are emphasized.
 (Fall)